n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.getresponse.md

 # GetResponse

-GetResponse node allows you to automate work in GetResponse, and integrate GetResponse with other applications. n8n has built-in support for a wide range of GetResponse features, including creating, updating, deleting, and getting contacts.
+The GetResponse node allows you to automate work in GetResponse, and integrate GetResponse with other applications. n8n has built-in support for a wide range of GetResponse features, including creating, updating, deleting, and getting contacts.

 On this page, you'll find a list of operations the GetResponse node supports and links to more resources.